radj307/alias/README.md

 # alias

-This is a simple executable that executes a single pre-set command.
+A filename-based Windows executable that emulates the specified command in a terminal, similar to `bash` aliases.

 This allows you to create command aliases or command macros on windows, or execute shell scripts (`.bat`/`.ps1`) using an executable (`.exe`).